Quantum mind: Penrose and Hameroff

 A lot of what the brain does you could do on a computer.
 I'm not saying that all the brain's action is completely different from what you do on a computer.
 I am claiming that the actions of consciousness are something different.
 I'm not saying that consciousness is beyond physics, either—although I'm saying that it's beyond the physics we know now....
 My claim is that there has to be something in physics that we don't yet understand, which is very important, and which is of a noncomputational character.
 It's not specific to our brains; it's out there, in the physical world.
 But it usually plays a totally insignificant role.
 It would have to be in the bridge between quantum and classical levels of behavior—that is, where quantum measurement comes in.

-In 2010, Lawrence Krauss was guarded in criticising Penrose's ideas.
-He said: "Roger Penrose has given lots of new-age crackpots ammunition...
-Many people are dubious that Penrose's suggestions are reasonable, because the brain is not an isolated quantum-mechanical system.
-To some extent it could be, because memories are stored at the molecular level, and at a molecular level quantum mechanics is significant."

 Umezawa, Vitiello, Freeman

 Hiroomi Umezawa and collaborators proposed a quantum field theory of memory storage.
 Giuseppe Vitiello and Walter Freeman proposed a dialog model of the mind.
 This dialog takes place between the classical and the quantum parts of the brain.
 Their quantum field theory models of brain dynamics are fundamentally different from the Penrose–Hameroff theory.